Consult a Doctor

 Doctors use these medications to lower the blood pressure in patients

-• Vasodilators and Beta blockers.
+• Vasodilators and beta-blockers.

 • ACE inhibitors such as enalapril and lisinopril help to relax blood vessels and prevent kidney damage.

-• Angiotensin-II receptor blockers (ARBs) such as Losartan and telmisartan
+• Angiotensin-II receptor blockers (ARBs) such as losartan and telmisartan

 • Calcium channel blockers such as amlodipine and felodipine.